How to Find the Best Gut Healthy Protein Powder

 Gut health refers to the function and balance of everything in this system.

-That said, when people talk about gut health these days, they are usually referring to the gut microbiome – the collection of microorganisms living in your small intestines.
+When people talk about gut health these days, however, they are usually referring to the gut microbiome.

-Your gut microbiome not only helps you digest food, but also plays an important role in your overall health.
+It helps you digest food and plays an important role in your overall health.

-This is why imbalances in gut bacteria have been linked to so many chronic diseases (Nat Commun, 2018).
+This is why imbalances in gut bacteria have been linked to the development of many chronic diseases (Nutr Rev, 2025).

 Daily Protein Intake Calculator